mlmulv/Activity-Recognition-Project/README.md

 <!-- USAGE -->
 ### Usage

 Within the *Acitivity-Recognition-Project.ipynb* file, I train and test Activity Recognition Classifier with the given data I collected.
-I use default values as defined within the src/ directory, but the values are module.
+I use default parameters as defined within the src/ directory, but the parameters are modular.
 The results of the classifier are displayed within the file.

 <!-- Authors -->